VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 date:   2019-09-15 12:00:00 +0300
 ---

+There is a lot of different strongly typed languages that supports generic programming.
+They faced the same set of challenges but solved it in different time using different methods with different pros and cons.
+I find it fascinating, so I have to blog about it.
+But before we start it's worth to recap everything we know about generic programming in general.
+You're reading **Part 1 - Introduction**.

+## Introduction

 According to [Wikipedia](https://en.wikipedia.org/wiki/Generic_programming):

 > Generic programming is a style of computer programming in which algorithms are written in terms of types to-be-specified-later that are then instantiated when needed for specific types provided as parameters.